Variables

 • The local shell via railway shell

-Variables can be added via the Railway Dashboard by navigating to a service's "Variables" tab.
+Variables scoped to individual services can be defined by navigating to a service's "Variables" tab.

 Screenshot of Variables Pane